UXPin/adele/README.md

 </a>

-`npm run data-rebuild {company name}` - if something unexpected happens you can always quickly rebuild the entire data set.
+`npm run data-rebuild {company-name}` - if something unexpected happens you can always quickly rebuild the entire data set.
 Copy the content from data.JSON in the repo to `src/data/data-safety-copy.jSON`, delete all the files from `src/data/systems` and run data-rebuild command.
 It will automatically recreate all the individual system files.